Second-Coming/second-coming/second.md

-* Verily I say unto you, that **the day of vexation and vengeance is nigh** at the doors of this nation, when wicked, ungodly and daring men will rise up in wrath and might, and go forth in anger, like as the dust is driven by [a] terrible wind; and they will be the means of the destruction of the government, and cause the death and misery of man[y] souls, but **the faithful among my people shall be preserved in holy places, during all these tribulations.”*** (Revelation by Joseph Smith;
+* Verily I say unto you, that **the day of vexation and vengeance is nigh** at the doors of this nation, when wicked, ungodly and daring men will rise up in wrath and might, and go forth in anger, like as the dust is driven by a terrible wind; and they will be the means of the destruction of the government, and cause the death and misery of many souls, but **the faithful among my people shall be preserved in holy places, during all these tribulations.”*** (Revelation by Joseph Smith;
 Polygamy with the Native Americans Indians.
 17 July 1831, Jackson Co.,